ProjectSynchro/powershell-wrapper-for-wine/README.md

 Install Powershell Core and ConEmu using Winetricks (Or you can do it manually, however this is far easier.):
 - Run the custom winetricks verbs:
+`winetricks --unattended ./verbs/powershell_core.verb ./verbs/conemu.verb`
-`winetricks --unattended powershell_core.verb conemu.verb` or `protontricks <steamappID> --unattended powershell_core.verb conemu.verb`
+or `protontricks <steamappID> --unattended ./verbs/powershell_core.verb ./verbs/conemu.verb`

 Assuming `~/.wine` is where your wineprefix is